Different Types of Education Funding & Loans

 What if the Repayment Assistance Program is not enough?
 What if you were not eligible for student aid but still needed to take out a personal loan to pay for your schooling?
 If your student loan has you feeling like you are drowning in debt, there are other options out there to get rid of it once and for all.

-Consumer Proposal or Bankruptcy for Student Loans
+Official Proposal or Insolvency for Student Loans

 Applying for a consumer proposal to help pay off our loan can be very effective.
 It can reduce the amount you are set to repay and freeze the interest on any further payments toward your student loans.
 However, if you want to include your student loan it does have to be 7 years since you have last attended school if you want to safely get rid of the debt.
 If you’re not sure how long you have been out of school, you can call the National Student Loans Service Centre (NSLSC) at 1-888-815-4514